 - Describe the types of technology used in business

 Think about how you conduct business today as a consumer.
 The way that consumers identify and ultimately purchase products, goods and services has changed at an exceedingly rapid pace.
 This is a direct result of advances of the technology available to today’s businesses.
-What most consumer do not see are the wide range of new and evolving technologies that businesses employ in the development, production and distribution of those products, goods and services.
+What most consumers do not see are the wide range of new and evolving technologies that businesses employ in the development, production and distribution of those products, goods and services.
 Although the type of technology a business employs is determined by their operations, we can classify the technologies used in business into several broad categories.

 - Computers.
 Desktop computers loaded with office and productivity software packages allow workers to write letters, analyze financial information, send and receive emails, and design sales presentations.
 The computer itself could be a desktop model with a separate monitor and keyboard, or a mobile laptop.
 There are two main types of computers.
 Personal computers (PCs) operate using Microsoft Windows are the most common, and Macintosh Computers using Apple Computer’s operating system are popular among creative professionals.

 - Software.
 Software is loaded onto a computer to provide specific types of functionality.
 Software ranges from word processing programs such as MSWord to highly complex programs that allow developers to create virtual 3D images of a new product.
 Literally millions of software applications are available to business and selecting the most appropriate software to accomplish the business’s objectives occupies much of the time of Information Technology personnel.
 For example, artificial intelligence/machine learning (AI) continues to gain in importance.
 Some estimates show that nearly 40 percent of businesses may be using AI to automate their processes by as early as 2019.
 Businesses are hoping that these AI programs will execute specific tasks, allowing businesses to gain a competitive edge and provide a higher-quality service experience for consumers.